-A "glide path" describes how the asset allocation of the Age\Based Portfolio evolves over time - transitioning from a heavier weight in equities in earlier years to a more conservative investment in fixed income and cash as the beneficiary approaches college age.
+A "glide path" describes how the asset allocation of the Age-Based Portfolio evolves over time - transitioning from a heavier weight in equities in earlier years to a more conservative investment in fixed income and cash as the beneficiary approaches college age.
 This change in asset allocation helps smooth the shift from capital accumulation in the earlier years to capital preservation in the near-college and college years.
-For the CollegeBound Age\Based Portfolios, the glide path adjusts this allocation quarterly to create a smooth transition from equities to fixed income with less lumpy trades.
+For the CollegeBound Age-Based Portfolios, the glide path adjusts this allocation quarterly to create a smooth transition from equities to fixed income with less lumpy trades.

 An essential component of the asset allocation process is rebalancing.
-Rebalancing is a process that realigns a portfolio back to its strategic targets as market fluctuations change the initial allocations over time. \-The underlying asset allocations of the Age-Based Portfolios are monitored and rebalanced on a monthly basis.
+Rebalancing is a process that realigns a portfolio back to its strategic targets as market fluctuations change the initial allocations over time.
+The underlying asset allocations of the Age-Based Portfolios are monitored and rebalanced on a monthly basis.
 The Age-Based Portfolios are rebalanced when the allocations fall outside the strategic targets by more than one percent (1%).
-The Program Manager monitors and rebalances the underlying asset allocation of the Age Based Portfolios on a monthly basis.
-The Program Manager rebalances the Age Based Portfolios when the Portfolios fall outside the strategic targets by more than one percentage point.